-CSE offers an ongoing series of free Pop Up Clinics to equip LGBTQ Southerners with resources, information and tools to protect their rights and to live healthy, thriving lives.
-Led by volunteer attorneys and transgender leaders, these clinics respond to immediate legal, health, emotional, spiritual and economic needs; they are led by CSE staff and volunteer service providers.
-Please check each clinic for specific topics that will be covered.
+The Campaign for Southern Equality offers an ongoing series of free Pop Up Clinics to equip LGBTQ Southerners with resources and tools to protect their rights and to lead healthy, thriving lives.
+Led by volunteer attorneys and transgender advocates, these clinics respond to immediate legal, health, emotional, spiritual and economic needs.

 TYPES OF POP UP CLINICS:

 Protect Yourself Clinics: LGBTQ Southerners face real risks of physical attack, intimidation and threats.
-Since the start of 2017, eight transgender women of color have been murdered in our country, three of whom lived in the South.
+Since the start of 2017, nine transgender women of color have been murdered in our country, four of whom lived in the South.
 Trans youth in the South regularly report bullying and threats in schools.
-HB2 has now been on the books for more than a year in North Carolina and each day that it remains in effect, it threatens the safety of transgender people.
 In this climate, we are kicking off a new series of free “Protect Yourself” clinics across the South.
 Led by and for transgender folks, the clinics feature a self defense class, training in using pepper spray and safety apps, and HIV testing and counseling.
 Each participant also receives a free can of pepper spray and a flashlight.
 Plus, we offer a free meal.
-This spring, we’ll be running 12 “Protect Yourself” clinics, across NC, SC, GA, TN and AL.
+This spring, we’ll be running “Protect Yourself” clinics, across NC, SC, GA, TN and AL.

 Direct Services Pop Up Clinics: At these clinics, community members can access an array of free health, wellness and educational services focused on the needs of LGBT Southerners, such as HIV testing, consults with attorneys and chaplains, trans health resources, and financial literacy coaching.